apache/pulsar/site2/docs/developing-binary-protocol.md

 ***Note***: *This command can be sent by either producer or broker*.

 This command behaves the same as [`CloseProducer`](#command-closeproducer)

+If the client does not receive a response to a `Subscribe` command within a timeout, the client must first send a `CloseConsumer` command before sending another `Subscribe` command.
+The client does not need to await a response to the `CloseConsumer` command before sending the next `Subscribe` command.

 ##### Command RedeliverUnacknowledgedMessages